 SCOPE OF THE CONSULTATION EXERCISE

-a.
-Budget 2007 tax changes.
-These are the tax changes announced by Second Minister for Finance Tharman Shanmugaratnam in his Budget 2007 Statement.
-Some of the highlights of the tax changes are:
+- Budget 2008 tax changes.
+These are the tax changes announced by Minister for Finance Tharman Shanmugaratnam in the 2008 Budget Statement.
+Some of the key changes include:

 3. The summary table lists all the tax changes and explains the amendments to the Income Tax Act.